Measure of Morality: A Mathematical Theory of Egalitarian Ethics: Social Welfare functional

 \textbf{Conclusion:}

-Any two utility functions representing \( \succeq \) are related by a positive affine transformation.
-Under the axioms of preorder, continuity, and independence, there exists a utility function \( u: S \to \mathbb{R} \) such that for all \( L, M \in \Delta(S) \):
+Any two utility functions representing \(\succsim\) are related by a positive affine transformation.
+Under \textup{(E0)}--\textup{(E2)}, there exists a utility function \(u:X\to\mathbb R\) such that for all \(L,M\in\Delta(X)\),

 This utility function is unique up to a positive affine transformation.
-On the base of individual utility representation, below we introduce the proof for canonical utilitarianism within the same framework.
+On the basis of the individual utility representation above, we now introduce Harsanyi's Aggregation Theorem within the same framework, taking the social expected-utility representation as an assumption.

 \textbf{Harsanyi's Aggregation Theorem}